josegonzalez/josediazgonzalez.com/_posts/2017-04-14-why-cakefest-does-not-currently-have-a-diversity-scholarship.markdown

 We also occasionally have core members or speakers pay for things out of their pocket or a company per diem.
 These usually cover small group events, offsite lunch/dinners.
 This is generally appreciated but not required of anyone.

 > I personally gave $1k of my money for the SF conference to cover a group event, after which I had trouble finding money to pay for a hostel I was staying at during the rest of my stay in SF.
+Derp.

 ### Core Team Attendance